Frequently asked questions about NASA's use of radioisotope power systems

 NASA is considering demanding space science missions that may require new RPS capabilities.
 In addition, new RPS technologies could make more efficient use of limited resources of plutonium-238.

 The new RPS are being developed for multi-mission capability, with the ability to operate in the vacuum of deep space as well as on Mars or other planetary bodies that have an atmosphere.
-The radioisotope thermoelectric generators (RTGs) used for the Cassini and Pluto/New Horizons missions were designed to operate only in space.
+The radioisotope thermoelectric generators (RTGs) used for the Cassini mission to Saturn and Pluto/New Horizons mission to Pluto were designed to operate only in space.

 Radioisotope power systems are selected for flight only when they enable or significantly enhance the ability of a mission to meet its scientific and operational goals.
 As new science goals are identified, the RPS program assesses the required power capabilities to identify new technology needs or development efforts.

-An RPS has clear potential benefits for outer solar system missions, where environmental conditions may preclude other electrical power sources, and for missions to locations with very limited sunlight, such as a permanently shadowed crater on the Moon.
+An RPS has clear potential benefits for outer solar system missions, where environmental conditions may preclude the use of solar power or other electrical power sources, and for missions to locations with very limited sunlight, such as a permanently shadowed crater on the Moon.

 Why do RPS use plutonium-238?